asartalo/self_host_fonts/README.md

 ## Usage

-Basic usage:
+For basic usage, pass in the URL of the CSS font declaration of the hosting
+site:

 ```sh
 shfonts "https://fonts.googleapis.com/css?family=Roboto:300"
 ```

-The previous command will download all the font files specified in the current working directory.
-It will also create a CSS file with contents copied from the original CSS file from the URL with the font src `url()` replaced with the file names of the font files.
+Assuming that the URL passed is a CSS file with `@font-face` declarations, the previous command will download all the font files specified inside it.
+It will also write a CSS file with contents copied from that CSS file replacing the font URLs declared in `@font-face > src` `url()` with the file names of the font files.
 For example, if the content of the CSS file above is the following:

 ```css
 /* latin */